yungselm/AIVUS-CAA/segmentation_train/README.md

 pip install -r requirements.txt
 ```

+Note: For tensorflow 2.10, make sure to install cudnn to run on GPU

 # Data Preparation
 In case of dicom images you can convert it to nifti files using:
 ```commandline